 How will this project solve this problem?

-mothers2mothers (m2m) trains, employs, and empowers mothers living with HIV to eliminate the transmission of HIV from mothers to babies and improve the health of women, their partners, and families.
-Working alongside doctors and nurses in understaffed health centers as members of the healthcare team, these Mentor Mothers provide essential health education and support.
-They are rigorously trained and paid, which benefits not only their respective families but also their communities.
+mothers2mothers (m2m) trains, employs, and empowers mothers living with HIV as Mentor Mothers to eliminate the transmission of HIV from mothers to babies and improve the health of women and their families.
+These peer educators work alongside doctors and nurses in understaffed health centers to provide essential health education and support to HIV-positive pregnant women and new mothers.
+They are rigorously trained and paid, which benefits not only their families but also their communities.

 Potential Long Term Impact